jtv/libpqxx/include/pqxx/doc/datatypes.md

 additional types of values to and from PostgreSQL's string format.

 This is massively useful, but it's not for the faint of heart.
-You'll need to specialise some templates.
+You'll need to specialise several templates.
 And, **the API for doing this can change with any major libpqxx release.**

 If that happens, your code may fail to compile with the newer libpqxx version, and you'll have to go through the `NEWS` file to find the API changes.
 Usually